Social Anthropology - Master of Science programme

 English language requirements

-Most of Lund University’s programmes require English Level 6 (unless otherwise stated under "Entry requirements").
+Most of Lund University’s programmes require English Level 6 (unless otherwise stated under 'Entry requirements').
 This is the equivalent of an overall IELTS score of 6.5 or a TOEFL score of 90.
 There are several ways to prove your English language proficiency – check which proof is accepted at the University Admissions in Sweden website.
 All students must prove they meet English language requirements by the deadline, in order to be considered for admission.

-Start Autumn semester 2019
+Start Autumn Semester 2023

-daytime Lund, full time 100%
+Day-time Lund, full time 100%

 Closed for applications

 How to apply

 Lund University uses a national application system run by University Admissions in Sweden.
 It is only possible to apply during the application periods.